Banish network downtime with DNS high availability

 However, our platform can limit what users do.

 That might mean, for example, actively preventing admins from deleting everything through access or change controls.
 Or implementing a string of stern warnings before they do.
-Learn more about how the BlueCat platform can help you to eliminate costly human DNS errors and keep your network running.
+Learn more about how the BlueCat platform can help you eliminate costly human DNS errors and keep your network running.